manasi1031/Simply-swimming/README.md

 ##### Site Owner:

 - I want to show where the swimming class is located.
-- I want to let people see the services we offer with prices.
+- I want to let people see the courses we offer.
 - I want to make it easy for customer to make an appointment.
 - I want to get an email when someone makes a new booking.
 - I want to be able to confirm appointments.